Tang1991/FirstGit/readme.txt

-Git is a istribued version cotrol system.
+Git is a distribued version cotrol system.
 Git is free software distributed under the GPL.
+Git has a mutable index called stage.